 If you have a habit that’s hurting you, financially or health-wise, it’s high time you kicked that habit.
 Take cigarettes as a case in point.
 The average pack of cigarettes costs $4, excluding state taxes.
 If you smoke two packs a day, that adds up to $10 daily (taxes included) just for the “pleasure” of sucking on a nicotine stick!
 Do your best to rid yourself of that bad habit.
 If you can, you’ll save $300 dollars a month or $3,600 dollars a year, not to mention the savings you’ll reap from fewer medical bills.

 Being a lot more conscientious about your habits around the house can help you save thousands of dollars on utilities.
 Here’s how to be savvier in this area.
 Unplug appliances when you’re not using them.
 That goes for toaster, coffee maker, blender, and other appliances.
 Leaving them plugged in is just draining power and wasting money unnecessarily.
-If you make a habit of unplugging these items, you’ll save 10% on your energy bills.
+If you make a habit of unplugging these items, you’ll save 10% on your energy bills and should you switch to sse you can save upto £92 per year easily.
 The same thing goes for wasting energy by having so many lights on in the house.
 Turn off lights when you leave a room.
 Also, switch high-watt bulbs to lower-wattage ones or fluorescent bulbs to save even more money.
 Lower your hot water costs by up to 50% just by taking showers instead of baths.
 Only run your dishwasher, clothes washer, and dryer when they’re full for additional savings on your utility costs.

 Do you want to save money on clothes?
 Well, at the risk of being called a “traitor” by my own people (i.e. those of the female persuasion), let me start by making this suggestion, especially to you ladies: just stop shopping so much!
 OK … I’ve said it.
 I had to get that off my chest because so many people I know, particularly women, moan about how they don’t have any money whatsoever.
 Somehow, however, they always seem to have the money to go shopping for clothes – either with cash or credit.
 If you must go shopping, go when there’s a sale, or use those store coupons that come in the mail or that you can find in the newspaper in which your favorite retailer advertises.
 Additionally, save yourself money by simply shopping around.
 Take advantage of some really great deals you can find on the Internet.